noobg1/catalyse/README.md

 ## Usage

-## P.S Assumption: There is atleast one character of key or value
+## P.S Assumption: There is atleast one character of key or value if it exists

 Serialize (Store)
 ```